-Dr. Timothy Fallon, Ph.D.
+Timothy Fallon, Ph.D.

 Tim was born in Tokyo, Japan.
 He earned his B.A. in Biochemistry and Molecular Biology from Rollins College in Winter Park, FL.
 During his undergraduate studies, he worked with Dr. Jayaraj Rajagopal at the Massachusetts General Hospital studying the cellular and tissue biology of the mammalian lung epithelium.
 He obtained his PhD in the laboratory of Jing-Ke Weng at the Massachusetts Institute of Technology.
 In his graduate studies, Tim studied the metabolism and evolution of bioluminescence in fireflies and other bioluminescent beetles, including the completion of the genome project for the North American firefly Photinus pyralis.
 He joined the Moore lab in July 2019.
 For a current list of publications visit his website at https://photocyte.github.io.

-Taylor joined the Moore lab in January of 2019 after graduating with a B.S. in Biology-Chemistry from Point Loma Nazarene University in San Diego.
-She worked with Dr. Ariane Jansma to investigate interactions between viral proteins and PDZ domains from host cells using NMR spectroscopy, and Dr. David E. Cummings and Dr. Ryan Botts to develop new sequencing and bioinformatics methodologies.
-She is interested in algal genomics and marine natural product chemistry.
+Taylor earned her B.S. in Biology-Chemistry in 2017 from Point Loma Nazarene University.
+There, she worked with Dr. Ariane Jansma to investigate interactions between viral proteins and PDZ domains from host cells using NMR spectroscopy.
+She also completed an honors thesis under the guidance of Dr. Ryan Botts and Dr. David E. Cummings to develop new sequencing and bioinformatics methodologies for the characterization of novel ciprofloxacin-resistant plasmids from coastal San Diego wetlands.
+Taylor joined the Moore lab in January of 2019 and is interested in algal genomics and halogenation in marine natural product chemistry.